Unit 3 and 4 Sample approach(es) to developing an assessment task

 The teacher must consider the conditions in which the essay is conducted using prepared notes.
 As students are allowed to use notes it is important that the teacher authenticate these notes.
 It is recommended that the construction of notes be supervised by the teacher in class and collected by the teacher in the lesson prior to the task.
 Further information regarding the VCAA authentication rules can be found in the

-VCE and VCAL Administrative Handbook..
+VCE Administrative Handbook..